keithws/node-ssllabs/README.md

 As of version 1.1.0, this library will respect your `HTTPS_PROXY` environment variable and tunnel all requests to the specified URL.
 Compatible with all protocols supported by [proxy-agent](https://www.npmjs.com/package/proxy-agent).

+As of version 2.1.0, this library will set the proxy agent on each request it makes and will not override the global HTTP agent.

 ## License

 node-ssllabs is available under the [MIT License][2].